 - MRI with IV contrast: may be used as an alternative to radionuclide imaging

 Surgical intervention is recommended for suspected testicular torsion, regardless of radiological findings.

 |Differential diagnosis of scrotal pain |

 |Torsion of testicular appendage (hydatid of Morgagni)|| || |

-- Description: an embryological remnant on the upper pole of the testes or at the epididymis (the remnant of the Müllerian duct).
-This hydatid of Morgagni has the potential to rotate
+- Description: an embryological remnant on the upper pole of the testes or at the epididymis (the remnant of the Mullerian duct) that has the potential to rotate

-- Imaging: doppler ultrasound may show an enlarged testicular appendix and or mild hydrocele with preserved testicular blood flow
+- Imaging: Doppler ultrasound may show an enlarged testicular appendix and/or mild hydrocele with preserved testicular blood flow.

 The differential diagnoses listed here are not exhaustive.

 Testicular torsion is a medical emergency and should ideally be treated within 6 hours of the onset of symptoms for the best chance of testicular salvage.
 Manual detorsion in the emergency department may be attempted prior to surgery for immediate pain relief, but should not delay transferring the patient to the operating room.

 Manual testicular detorsion